 As far as condiments go, mustard is okay, and you can create a good, non-insulin spiking salad dressing with Dijon mustard and apple cider vinegar.

 So if you were going to buy hamburger, you can choose 95% lean beef or 85% ground round, right?
 I would go for the fattier meat.
-In fact, I reach for 80% lean grass fed chuck.
+In fact, I reach for 80% lean grass-fed chuck.
 When you choose the fattier mean, this is better for insulin, because fat tends to buffer insulin.
-Lean protein, specifically protein powders like whey protein, tend to spike insulin more.
+Lean protein, specifically the protein powder like whey protein, tends to spike insulin more.

 Large amounts of protein convert to insulin.
 So the ideal amount of proteins is between 3 to 6 ounces.
 Period.

-MSG, monosodium glutamate, is a chemical that enlarges your taste buds to make the food taste more savory.
-Basically, to make bad food taste delicious.
-It’s typically there to disguise the flavors of poor quality meats, bad cuts of meat, and vegetables that are aged and wilting.
+MSG, or monosodium glutamate, is a chemical that enlarges your taste buds to make the food taste more savory.
+Basically, this exists to make bad food taste delicious.
+It’s typically there to disguise the flavors of poor quality meat, bad cuts of meat, and vegetables that are aged and wilting.

 There’s also MSG in countless foods in the grocery store.

-Here’s problem with MSG though, folks.
+Here’s the problem with MSG though, folks.
 It spikes insulin by 200%.

 And stress increases insulin.
-So reduce the stress, you reduce insulin and the fat storage process.
+So when you reduce the stress, you reduce insulin and the fat storage process.

 7. Too frequent meals